Alshuqayr/PCI-Passthrough/README.md

 vfio_pci
 vfio_virqfd
 ```
-## 5- run the command update-initramfs -u -k all and reboot
+## 5-run the command update-initramfs -u -k all and reboot
 * command line:
 ```bash
 update-initramfs -u -k all